n3ps/json-schema-to-jsdoc/readme.md

 # JSON Schema to JSDoc

-Useful when you already have a JSON Schema and want to provide document its types.
+Useful when you already have a JSON Schema and want to document its types.
 Best with multiple definitions.

 ## Usage